GUIDE 2025

 The Best Practices For Business Continuity

 Prepare your staff for natural disasters since downtime costs firms millions of dollars.
-To develop detailed business continuity plans, it is important you use the best business continuity software.
+You must use the best business continuity software to develop detailed business continuity plans.

 However, the definition of the best business continuity management varies from business to business.
 One BCM software can offer more benefits than the other one.
 Go with software that has good reviews and fits your requirements.

 Keeping a business continuity plan on the cloud, you can still access it even if your data center fails or there is a power outage.
-Besides, cloud-based business continuity software makes sure that everyone on your team is following the same strategy, even when they are working from different locations.
-Think about more cloud-based software that enables workers to operate from home, which is important if you are having a hybrid work policy.
+Besides, cloud-based business continuity software ensures that everyone on your team follows the same strategy, even when working from different locations.
+Think about more cloud-based software that enables workers to operate from home, which is important if you have a hybrid work policy.

 Make sure to include all partners in your business continuity strategies as well.
-While a tsunami in Japan might not have a direct impact on your company, it can force one of your suppliers to close, causing you to find a replacement supply for your product needs.
-You need to change, thus the need for backups.
+While a tsunami in Japan might not impact your company, it can force one of your suppliers to close, causing you to find a replacement supply for your product needs.
+You need to change; thus, there is a need for backups.

 What Must a Business Continuity Plan Address?

 Some businesses have a higher risk due to power outages, whereas others in vulnerable areas are prone to natural disasters.
 Understand your organization’s mission-critical processes.
-To solve operational resilience and gain a business edge, you need a BCM that integrates well with your business processes.
+You need a BCM that integrates well with your critical business processes to solve operational resilience and gain a business edge.

-Include contact information for everyone in the chain of command as well as outside employees, such as firemen and utility providers in the plan.
+Include contact information in the plan for everyone in the chain of command and outside employees, such as firemen and utility providers.
 Make sure you update this contact information.

-In case of an emergency, a business continuity plan must also include information about distant locations and workplaces.
-What should staff do in the event that the workplace floods?
-Can they operate or do they need to go to another office location?
-Keeping data in the cloud, businesses with a lot of saas applications can adapt when disaster strikes.
+A business continuity plan must include information about distant locations and workplaces in an emergency.
+What should staff do if the workplace floods?
+Can they operate, or must they go to another office?
+Keeping data in the cloud, businesses with many saas applications can adapt when disaster strikes.

-But, those that have on-premises data should have backups kept offshore, at a distance that prevents a natural disaster from damaging both the main office and the backup location.
+But, those with on-premises data should have backups kept offshore, at a distance that prevents a natural disaster from damaging both the main office and the backup location.

 Conclusion

-Now that you have a good understanding of how business continuity software operates, it is time to start using the one that suits your business requirements.
+Now that you understand how business continuity software operates, it is time to start using the one that suits your business requirements.

 Josh Fechter